Irrelon/ige/readme.md

 http://www.isogenicengine.com/documentation/isogenic-game-engine/versions/1-1-0/

 ## Forum
-Head over to the indie-resource.com forum just for Isogenic Engine here: http://indie-resource.com/forums/viewforum.php?f=128
+Head over to the official help & support forum: http://www.isogenicengine.com/forum

 ## Feedback & Support
 If you have any comments, questions, requests etc please don't hesitate to discuss them on the forum!